tamucc-comp-bio/classroom_repo_2024/lectures/lecture01.md

 $ head -n -1 creatures/unicorn.dat
 ```

-_Do not forget to use `Tab` key to autocomplete file names and prevent spelling mistakes_
+&#x1F4A1; TIP! _Do not forget to use `Tab` key to autocomplete file names and prevent spelling mistakes_

 ---